Pinterest Pixel

 How to Delete Rows in Excel

-STEP 3: Type a simple macro, such as:
+STEP 3: Type a macro:

 Sub DeleteSelectedRows()